 Occasionally the system diverts from the optimum sun-tracking algorithm to leave all incoming sunlight to the underlying crops.

-The price of bifacial glass-glass modules has remained very high for a long time in comparison with glass-polymer mono-facial modules, which has slowed down their use by the industry.
-Given the investment and the development stage of this technology, the gain in energy production was considered insufficient.
+The price of bifacial glass-glass modules has remained very high for a long time in comparison with glass-polymer mono-facial modules.
+For this reason, the use of bifacial by the PV industry has been slow down.
+Given the investment needed and the development stage of this technology, the gain in energy production was considered insufficient.

 These modules are mainly used in ground-mounted photovoltaic plants.
 They are widely deployed in the solar energy market, but their cost has remained high in recent months.

-For a long time an exception in the photovoltaic market, bifacial technology is now developing rapidly throughout the world and, according to our discussions with the major Chinese manufacturers, is on the way to becoming the norm, even if it means not using the rear side. kiloWattsol has used its modelling tools to evaluate the gain of the rear side.
+Though it remained scare for a long time on the photovoltaic market, bifacial technology is now developing rapidly throughout the world and, according to our discussions with the major Chinese manufacturers, is on the way to becoming the norm, even if it means not using the rear side. kiloWattsol has used its modelling tools to evaluate the gain of the rear side.